luo-x-dev/bid13-test/README.md

   - Reads the CSV file.
   - Generates a scatter plot using the GD library.
   - Saves the plot as a PNG file (`plot.png`).

-- **README.md**
-  This file, which explains the project, its structure, and how to set it up.

 ## Prerequisites